-If your baby is in the NICU for a long period of time, a small group of the unit's nurses will take primary responsibility for coordinating his or her nursing care and the teaching that you will need prior to taking your baby home.
+If your baby is in the NICU for a long period of time, a small group of nurses who will take primary responsibility for your infant's nursing care and the teaching that you will need prior to taking your baby home.
 They are referred to as a Care Team.

-Social workers are available to offer you support and assistance in coping with the stress of having your baby in an intensive care nursery.
+Social workers and the Family Liaison are available to offer you support and assistance in coping with the stress of having your baby in an intensive care nursery.
 They also can assist you with financial and insurance issues, and provide information about hospital and community resources.

 Our unit dedicated dietitian will work with the care team in the advancing nutrition of your infant.
 They will be available, in conjunction with our International Board Certified Lactation consultants, to help work with you on a feeding plan during your stay and for transitioning home.
 Our team also includes a pharmacist, physical therapists, occupational therapists, speech therapists, milk technicians and many more.
 If you see someone caring for your baby who you have not yet met, please feel free to ask them what their role is in helping your baby and you.